angelacorte/presentation-aggregate-clf-cbf/content/_index.md

 - Formal specification of safety and stability requirements at the collective level.
 - Making safety-critical guarantees an integral part of the Aggregate Computing model.
 - Safety and convergence are enforced by QP solvers at each device, ensuring local adherence to global requirements.
+- Possible guarantees on transient behavior, not only eventual consistency.

 {{% /col %}}
 {{% col class="fragment" %}}